All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1888_Brooklyn_Orr_Poster

 Dated 1888.
-Promotional poster for Old Judge baseball cards.
+Promotional poster featuring Old Judge baseball cards.
 Full view at left, detail view of player D Orr (88) at right.
-Illustration of Orr was based on Old Judge baseball card dated circa 1887 when Orr played for Metropolitan, New York.
+Illustration of Orr was based on his Old Judge baseball card dated circa 1887 when Orr played for Metropolitan, New York.
 The image has been colorized to reflect the 1888 Brooklyn uniform, including the check pattern shown in red.
 Year Orr with team from baseball-reference.com.
 Image from Jay Miller, Joe Gonsowski and Richard Masson, The Photographic Baseball Cards of Goodwin & Company, 1886-1890 (2008).

 Photos I & J